derdaertas/N11-Web-Test-with-Selenium-and-JUnit/README.md

-# N11 Web Test with Selenium and JUnit
- N11 End to End Purchase Automation Scenario
+# Simple Selenium project with JUNIT for n11.com